saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 **Socket Command: close_all_tabs**

 This command closes all currently-open tabs.
 This command does not delete the data in the capture tab.
+The command ACKs when complete.

 Example: